NejmeddineAbdellah/NejmeddineAbdellah/README.md

 </br>

-- 🔧 I’m currently looking for a new job opportunity.
+- 🔧 I’m currently looking for a new job opportunity as a **Java/Spring Boot Developer**.

-- 💡 I’m curious about ...Devops .
+- 💡 I’m curious about **Salesforce**.
-- 📖 I’m currently learning Clound.
+- 📖 I’m currently learning **Docker, Kubernetes, and AWS**.
-- ❄️ I’m looking to improve my Machine Learning knowledge.
+- ❄️ I’m improving my knowledge in **Microservices Architecture**.
-- 📫 How to reach me abdellahnejmeddine@gmail.com.
+- 📫 How to reach me: abdellahnejmeddine@gmail.com.

 <hr>